xtuml/otel2puml/README.md

 * When prompted, click "Reopen in Container" or use the command palette (F1) and select "Remote-Containers: Reopen in Container"

 The devcontainer will automatically set up the environment with all necessary dependencies.

+It is recommended to only use this for development purposes as files/directories on the users system will not be reachable from the container without specifically mounting volumes.

 ## tel2puml CLI Documentation